carla-simulator/carla/Docs/python_api.md

 - <a name="carla.Actor.semantic_tags"></a>**<font color="#f8805a">semantic_tags</font>** (_list(int)_)
 List of semantic tags of all components of this actor, see semantic segmentation sensor for the list of available tags.
 E.g., a traffic light actor could contain "pole" and "traffic light" tags.
 - <a name="carla.Actor.is_alive"></a>**<font color="#f8805a">is_alive</font>** (_bool_)
-Return whether this object was destroyed using this actor handle.
+Returns whether this object was destroyed using this actor handle.
 - <a name="carla.Actor.attributes"></a>**<font color="#f8805a">attributes</font>** (_dict_)
 Dictionary of attributes of the blueprint that created this actor.